Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - Make sure that all VPN settings and programs are disabled.

 - Remove the battery and reinsert it again.
-Keep pressing the power and volume down buttons until the phone restarts.
+Keep pressing the volume down and the power button until the phone restarts.

 - Go online and see whether it works.

-- Set the data connection or packet data settings to on.
-If it’s already turned on, turn it off and then back on.
+- Turn on the data plan or data transmission settings.
+If it’s already on, switch it off and back on again.

-- Disable the Data Usage Limit or Data Limit.
+- Deactivate the Data Usage or Data Limit.

 - Delete the configuration profiles for all uninstalled programs.
 Check out Apple Support.